Terria-K/Towermap/README.md

 # Towermap
 An alternative TowerFall Level editor that supports more game elements and game mode.

+> [!CAUTION]
+> DO NOT CURRENTLY EDIT VANILLA LEVELS AS MOST ENTITIES WERE MISSING

 ## WORK IN PROGRESS
 This level editor is still work in poggers, and it still effectively being developed by a single person.